-The area surrounding Naples in Italy is one of my favourite places in the world.
-Covering the busy city of Naples, charming Mediterranean towns, glamorous islands, and UNESCO world heritage sites, Amalfi Coast has something for everyone.
+The area surrounding Naples in Italy is one of my favorite places in the world.
+Covering the busy city of Naples, charming Mediterranean towns, glamorous islands, and UNESCO world heritage sites, Amalfi Coast has something for everyone!
 But you do need to take your time to explore this beautiful coastline.

 While you can see the Amalfi Coast itself in one day, there is so much more to this beautiful area than just the famous towns of Amalfi, Ravello, or Positano.
 Depending on your interests, I recommend at least 3 days in the area, but if you really want to see all the best places near the Amalfi Coast, it’s best to spend at least 5 days on the Amalfi Coast.

-Naples, Capri, and the Amalfi Coast – 5 Day Itinerary
+Naples, Capri, and the Amalfi Coast Itinerary for 5 Days

 Before we continue with the recommended Amalfi Coast itinerary, you should know that all the main sights along the Amalfi Coast can be easily visited from one central location.
-I recommend staying in Sorrento – you can find more details and suggestions at the bottom of the post.
+If you want to see the Amalfi Coast, Capri, and even places like Pompeii, we recommend staying in Sorrento.
+You can find more details and suggestions at the bottom of the post.

 Below is my recommended 5 day itinerary for the Amalfi Coast.
 It doesn’t really matter which places you visit on which day, or how many days you have for the Amalfi Coast, just use it as an indication on what you can see on any given day.
-I suggest to use these recommendations to create your own perfect Amalfi Coast itinerary, for any duration from 1 to 5 days.
+I suggest using these recommendations to create your own perfect Amalfi Coast itinerary, for any duration from 1 to 5 days.
+Find out!

 Day 1 – The Amalfi Coast: Positano, Ravello, and Amalfi town

-Tour suggestions: Alternative way to see the Amalfi Coast is by joining organised day tours.
-Here are some of the best options: All-in Amalfi Coast tour from Naples, Amalfi Coast minivan tour from Sorrento, or this highly-rated private Amalfi Coast day trip from Naples.
+Tour suggestions: An alternative way to see the Amalfi Coast is by joining organized day tours.
+Here are some of the best options: a group tour from Naples, a private day trip from Naples, or the Amalfi Coast day tour from Rome.